Sheriff shares tips on staying safe

 “Awareness and communication are key to staying safe,” Nelson said.
 “If you see something, call, and we will investigate.”

-The Pine City Pioneer has a section on law enforcement activity and a record of arrests in the Sheriff’s Blotter section of each week’s newspaper.
+The Hinckley News has a section on law enforcement activity and a record of arrests in the Sheriff’s Blotter section of each week’s newspaper.
 The sheriff also uses WCMP 100.9 FM to communicate with the public.
 A weekly Thursday morning report at 7:30 a.m. updates Pine County residents on current trends and events affecting the community.

 The Pine County Sheriff’s Office office phone number is 320-629-8380.
 The Pine City Sheriff’s office radio dispatch 24-hour number is 800-450-3930.
 It is answered day and night, and also weekends.
 Let it ring on nights and weekends, because it may take some time to switch to a dispatch officer.